-Minimum requirement AP2.0.
-This function returns a string formed by replacing any lowercase characters with their corresponding uppercase character.
+This function returns a string formed by replacing any uppercase characters with their corresponding lowercase character.

 '''

 Lower$=LWC$(Mixed$)

 IF LWC$(Answer$)="y" THEN True_test

 '''

 MASS STORAGE IS

 This statement specifies the system mass storage device.
 It may be abbreviated as MSI when typed from the keyboard.
 Note that some device type specifiers work for more than one model of disc drive.